-The most interesting historic feature in the interior is a 14th century effigy of an unknown knight beside the chancel screen.
+The most interesting historic feature in the interior is a 14th-century effigy of an unknown knight beside the chancel screen.
 This is thought to be one of the De Saundeby family, founders of the church, possibly William Saundeby, who died in 1418.
-The knight's legs are missing, but the must have rested on a stone lion which still remains at the foot of the tomb.
+The knight's legs are missing, but they must have rested on a stone lion which still remains at the foot of the tomb.
 In the chancel floor is a grave slab to Sir William and his wife Elizabeth.

 There is also an ornate monument to John Helwys and his wife Mary, dated to 1599.
 Their son Gervase served as Lieutenant of the Tower of London under James I. Gervase Helwys was hanged in 1615 for his involvement in the plot to murder Sir Thomas Overbury.

 The chancel is a product of the Victorian restoration, including excellent stained glass by the well-known CE Kempe studios (1885), though the large east window is by the famous Clayton and Bell company of London, installed in 1865.
 On the east wall is a mosaic reredos and the walls are pure Victorian Gothic theatre, with alabaster and red marble panels.